-- 2. Install the cold water pipe as per "8.3 Cold Water Connection" on page 30. - 3.
-Install a condensate drain line as per "8.4 Condensate Drain Line" on page 30. - 4.
-After installation has been completed, fill and test the water heater for proper flow and inspect for leaks. - Run the hot water for a few minutes and then clean the inlet water strainer located on the cold water inlet fitting.
+- 2. Install the cold water piping. - 3.
+Make sure the pressure relief valve is installed.
+If necessary, install a customer supplied relief valve. - 4.
+Install a condensate drain line. - 5.
+After installation has been completed, test the water heater for proper flow and inspect for leaks. - 6.
+Run the hot water for a few minutes and then clean the inlet water strainer located on the cold water inlet fitting.
 This strainer must be cleaned periodically to maintain proper water flow.